areeswp/DolarScraper/README.md

   2. The next input is the user's date
   3. The return is already presented in the terminal, but it is also stored in two dictionaries.
   4. User choice:
-     -y takes the user to a new date input
+     - y takes the user to a new date input
-     -n kills the program and prints the dictionaries with their stored data.
+     - n kills the program and prints the dictionaries with their stored data.

 Once again, it it recommended not to store too many dates, to avoid possible errors that result in the loss of stored data.